BigSoftVideo/DOTEbase/README.md

 If you need a tool to get a better grip on your audio-visual data and/or transcripts, then _DOTEbase_ is for you.
 It is designed to support qualitative analysis.
 There are plenty of software tools to support quantitative analysis, but not so many to innovatively support how we do qualitative research in the social sciences and humanities.
+In addition, _DOTEbase_ is natively supporting research with audio-visual data.
 It has been designed by qualitative researchers in discourse studies and social interaction in education/learning.

 ### How do I try _DOTEbase_?